haozhg/oml/README.md

 </p>

 ## Highlights
+Here are some hightlights about this algorithm, and for more detail refer to this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329)

-- Efficiently online adaptive linear/nonlinear model learning.
-Any nonlinear and/or time-varying system is locally linear, as long as the model is updated in real-time wrt to measurement.
+- Efficient adaptive online linear/nonlinear model learning (system identification).
+Any nonlinear and/or time-varying system is locally linear, as long as the model is updated in real-time wrt to new measurements.
+- It finds the exact optimal solution (in the sense of least square error), without any approximation (unlike stochastic gradient descent).
-- Optimal in terms of both time and space complexity.
-The time complexity (multiply–add operation for one iteration) is O(n^2), and space complexity is O(n^2), where n is the problem dimension.
+- It achieves theoretical optimal time and space complexity.
+- The time complexity (flops for one iteration) is O(n^2), where n is state dimension.
+This is much faster than standard algorithm O(n^2 * t), where t is the current time step (number of measurements).
+In online applications, t >> n and essentially will go to infinity.
-- This local model can be used for short-horizon prediction and real-time closed loop control.
+- The space complexity is O(n^2), which is far more efficient than standard algorithm O(n * t) (t >> n).
 - A weighting factor (in (0, 1]) can be used to place more weight on recent data, thus making the model more adaptive.
+- This local model can be used for short-horizon prediction and data-driven real-time closed loop control.
+- It has been successfully applied to flow separation control problem, and achived real-time closed loop control.
+See this [paper](https://doi.org/10.1017/jfm.2020.546) for details.

 ## Online system identification algorithm description
 This is a brief introduction to the algorithm.
 For full technical details, see this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329), and chapter 3 and chapter 7 of this [PhD thesis](http://arks.princeton.edu/ark:/88435/dsp0108612r49q).